stackitcloud/terraform-provider-stackit/docs/resources/security_group_rule.md

 Required:

 - `max` (Number) The maximum port number.
 Should be greater or equal to the minimum.
 - `min` (Number) The minimum port number.
-Should be less or equal to the minimum.
+Should be less or equal to the maximum.

 <a id="nestedatt--protocol"></a>